renovatebot/renovate/docs/usage/examples/self-hosting.md

 <!-- prettier-ignore -->
 !!! note
     The GitHub.com token as an environment variable is needed to fetch changelogs that are usually hosted on github.com.
-    You don't need to add it if you are already running the bot against github.com, but you do need to add it if you're using GitHub Enterprise Server, GitLab, Azure DevOps, or Bitbucket.
+    You don't need to add it if you're already running the bot against github.com, but you do need to add it if you're using GitHub Enterprise Server, GitLab, Azure DevOps, or Bitbucket.

 ## Kubernetes for GitLab, using Git over SSH

 This section describes how to use a Git binary with SSH for GitLab, to avoid API shortcomings.

-You need to first create a SSH key, then add the public part to GitLab (see this [guide](https://docs.gitlab.com/ee/ssh/)).
+You first need to create an SSH key, then add the public part to GitLab (see this [guide](https://docs.gitlab.com/ee/ssh/)).

 Then, you need to create the secret to add the SSH key, and the following config to your container: